robertbenjamin/tiny-update/README.md

 # Tiny Update

-This is a tiny script for updating (and cleaning up) Brew, RubyGems and Node with one terminal command.
+This is a tiny script for updating (and cleaning up) Brew and RubyGems with one terminal command.

 ![Here it is in action!](update-example.gif)